Doctoral training and HDR (Habilitation à Diriger des Recherches, or accreditation to supervise research)

 Human Movement Sciences – ED 463

-The Doctoral School 463 Human Movement Sciences (SMH), co-accredited by Aix-Marseille University (AMU), the University of Montpellier and the Université Côté d'Azur, brings together researchers, teacher-researchers and doctoral students working on the unique theme of human movement and its nervous, physiological, mechanical, behavioral, cognitive and societal determinants.
-These fields are brought together under a single discipline, the "Sciences of Human Movement".
+Doctoral School 463 Human Movement Sciences (SMH), jointly accredited by Aix-Marseille University (AMU), the University of Montpellier, and the University of Côte d'Azur, brings together researchers, Professors doctoral students working on the unique theme of human movement and its nervous, physiological, mechanical, behavioral, cognitive, and societal determinants.
+These fields are grouped together under a single discipline, the "Sciences of Human Movement."

-It federates, at the interregional level, research teams that are complementary in terms of discipline.
-The thematic proximity and geographical scope ensure that the SMH doctoral school is strongly positioned on the national map.
+It brings together research teams from different disciplines at the interregional level.
+The thematic proximity and geographical scope ensure that the SMH Doctoral School has a strong position on the national map.

 Management team